MiguelRamosLop/MiguelRamosLop/README.md

   <h1>👋 Hi, I’m @MiguelRamosLop</h1>
   <h3>🚀 Miguel Ramos Lopez | Computer Engineer | AI Enthusiast 🚀</h3>
   <p>👀 I’m interested in IA, Big Data, IT stuff</p>
-  <p>🌱 With a BEng in Computer Engineering, I'm currently furthering my knowledge and skills in the field</p>
+  <p>🌱 Working as a AI Engineer, and with a BEng in Computer Engineering, I'm currently furthering my knowledge and skills in the field</p>
   <p>📫 How to reach me?
 </div>